Coffee-Engine/Coffee-Engine-Asset-Library/README.md

 The different categories include

-Sprites
+Sprites,
-Materials
+Materials,
-Enviornments
+Enviornments,
-Models
+Models,
-Sounds
+Sounds,
-Scripts
+and Scripts

 If you are looking to contribute a plugin or an extension go to the plugins and extensions repository!
 (When its open)